-A Directors Nominating Committee, which must be comprised of elected Directors or Directors-at-Large, separate from the Nominating Committee for Officers and Executive Committee, shall be appointed by the President and be publicly announced by February 1 of each year or as soon as practical thereafter.

-- 1. Recommendations for nominations for Directors will be received by the Directors Nominating Committee. - a.
-There may be only one nominee director and alternate per directorship vacancy. - b.
-The Director nominating committee shall prepare a ballot, taking into consideration nominations from individual recommendations, director recommendations and recommendations of the nominating committee. - c.
-In addition, an individual may recommend him/herself for nomination upon submission of the signatures of ten (10) members, in good standing and residing in the Region as evidence of endorsement of the recommendation. - d.
-To be eligible to serve, each nominee, director or alternate shall be a bona fide resident of his Representative area, a current ASHA member in good standing, at least 21 years of age, shall have been a member of the Association for at least two (2) years.
-Exception: A person who has been disqualified from their position of Director/Alternate by non-attendance in the current term (in accordance with Article III, Section 8) is considered ineligible for nomination for 2 years. - e.
-Further eligibility includes accepting the responsibility to: be an ambassador of good will by holding the Association in a positive light to members and the general public at all times, actively participate in Board and Association meetings, accept and carry out specific responsibilities as assigned by the President and/or the Board, act at all times in the best interest of the Association and its members, not in self-interest, exercise good faith in all transactions in exercising their duties to the Association and its property.
-In addition,

-Directors must adhere to a strict rule of honest dealing in all matters with and on behalf of the Association.
+- A. Nominating Committee, which must be comprised of elected Directors or Directors-atlarge, shall be appointed by the President and be publicly announced by February 1 of each year. - Recommendations for nominations for Directors will be received by the Nominating Committee.
+There are three ways in which these nominations can occur: - a.
+ASHA Affiliates may present individuals to the committee for nomination. - b.
+An individual may self-nominate provided it is accompanied with 10 signatures of members in good standing with ASHA. - c.
+If no nominations are received by the set date, the Nominating Committee may choose individuals for nomination. - The Nominating Committee shall prepare a ballot from the recommendations provided. - 3.
+To be eligible to serve, each nominee, director or alternate shall be a bona fide resident of his/her representative area, a current ASHA member in good standing, at least 21 years of age, and have been a member of ASHA for at least two (2) years.
+Exception: A person who has been disqualified from their position of Director by non-attendance in the current term is considered ineligible for nomination for 2 years. - 4.
+Further eligibility includes accepting the responsibility to: be an ambassador of good will by holding the Association in a positive light to members and the general public at all times, actively participate in Board meetings, accept and carry out specific responsibilities as assigned by the President and/or the Board, act at all times in the best interest of the Association and its members, not in self-interest, exercise good faith in all transactions in exercising their duties to the Association and its property.
+In addition, Directors must adhere to a strict rule of honest dealing in all matters with and on behalf of the Association. - 5.
+The nominee(s) will be designated director(s) or alternate(s) according to the number of votes received for each nominee on the ballot.
+The nominee(s) receiving the highest number(s) of votes will be designated director(s) after which the alternate(s) will be designated according to the remaining number of votes in descending order for positions needed.